Pang Kok Keong

 Pang Kok Keong (born 1975) is a chef in Singapore.
 He was the chef-owner of Antoinette (closed down circa 2020), a home-grown Parisian-style pâtisserie, restaurant and salon du thé (French for the tea house) that features French cuisine and pastries.
 The dishes offered are made from a combination of traditional French techniques and modern cooking methods.
 He is also the owner of "Sugar Daddy Group" while Antoinette was running.
 He now runs his new venture SuperCurry and has a store front for Hakka noodles.

 Early life and education

-Pang's parents are ishball noodles hawkers who owned a stall in Jurong.
+Pang's parents are fishball noodles hawkers who owned a stall in Jurong.
 He grew up helping his mother in the kitchen.
 As a teenager, Pang worked part-time jobs in coffee shops and restaurants to earn pocket money.

 Pang studied in Rulang Primary School and Yuhua Secondary School.
 He enrolled in the Singapore Hotel and Tourism Education Centre (SHATEC) at 16 years old and graduated with a diploma in food preparation in 1996.